-If this becomes too easy, hold two dumbbells by your side and continuously add more time/weight to the exercise.
+If this becomes too easy, hold two dumbbells by your side and add more time and weight continuously to the exercise.

-A lunge is a single-leg body-weight exercise which has a number of variations that we’ve covered in this article here.
+A lunge is a single-leg body-weight exercise that has a number of variations that we’ve covered in this article here.

-This is because they train different lower body muscles which if strengthened, can help you enormously everywhere else around the gym.
+This is because they train different lower body muscles that, if strengthened, can help you enormously everywhere else around the gym.

 You’ll also be able to load this exercise because the movement is done one leg at a time where you can also use weights.

-Whether you’ll be using weights or not, the lunge (in any variation) demands a lot more balance and in consequence: helping synergistic muscles (muscles that support the exercise) are recruited to maintain your position.
+Whether you’ll be using weights or not, the lunge ― in any variation ― demands much more balance and, as a consequence, helping synergistic muscles (muscles that support the exercise) are recruited to maintain your position.

-Lunges are without a doubt one of the best exercises to develop strength, coordination, balance and flexibility of the lower body and the core.
+Without a doubt, lunges are one of the best exercises to develop strength, coordination, balance, and flexibility of the lower body and core.

 The primary muscles worked in a forward lunge include: